cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 >
 > Values larger than 2<sup>63</sup> are converted to 2<sup>63</sup> during integer conversion.
 >
 > While `long` values are able to keep 64 bits, `double` values only hold 53 significant bits of precision.
 Processor variables are therefore limited to 53 significant bits after integer conversion.
 When an integer operation produces a number between 2<sup>53</sup> and 2<sup>63</sup>-1, the result is rounded to the closest double representation for storage in a processor variable.
-This operation (a _double conversion_) may alter the values of the 53 least significant bits of the number.
+This rounding during a _double conversion_ on a number exceeding the safe integer range (i.e., outside the -2<sup>53</sup> to 2<sup>53</sup> range) may destroy information stored in individual bits of the number's integer representation.
 >
 > Every intermediate result during expression evaluation is stored in a processor variable, so the integer/double conversion happens at every step of computation in mlog.